Free Initial Consultations

 Contact a Palatine, IL Divorce Lawyer Right Away

-If you are concerned your spouse is wasting your marital estate, you should contact an Arlington Heights, IL asset dissipation in divorce attorney right away.
+If you are concerned your spouse is wasting your marital estate, you should contact an Arlington Heights, IL divorce asset dissipation attorney right away.
 The sooner you take action, the more likely you may be to recover the money your spouse has dissipated.
 Call The Law Office of Nicholas W. Richardson, P.C. now at 847.873.6741 to schedule a free, confidential consultation.

 Introducing The Law Office of Nicholas W. Richardson